 The Bible says in Psalms 62:1, “Truly my soul waiteth upon God: from him cometh my salvation.”
 Many of the Psalms have been prayers.
 This verse tells us what to do after you have prayed: wait upon God.
 You have put your requests into God’s hands through Jesus’ name, and now God will act because God always answers prayers.
 But we must wait upon God’s time.
 Sometimes God waits years, and so we must show our faith in Him by waiting as long as He wants us to wait.
 Because David prayed, he had confidence that God would answer him and take care of him.
 David said confidently, “from him cometh my salvation.”
-If you know that Jesus has saved your soul, then you can know that He will take you in this life too.
+If you know that Jesus has saved your soul, then you can know that He will take care of you in this life too.

 The Bible says in Psalms 62:2, “He only is my rock and my salvation; he is my defence; I shall not be greatly moved.”
 David thought about the good things about God, and David applied those things to his own life.
-A “rock” is a form foundation that cannot be moved.
-If you do not have God as a “rock” in your life, you will not have a firm foundation.
+A “rock” is a firm foundation that cannot be moved.
+If you do not have Jesus as a “rock” in your life, you will not have a firm foundation.
 You will be easily moved from one idea to another.
 You will sink when certain storms come your way in life.
+You will definitely sink at the judgment.
 Jesus said in Matthew 7:24-27, “Therefore whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell not: for it was founded upon a rock.
 And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it.”

 The Bible says in Psalms 62:3, “How long will ye imagine mischief against a man? ye shall be slain all of you: as a bowing wall shall ye be, and as a tottering fence.”
 In the first part of this verse David asks a question.
 When will the wicked stop scheming against the people of God?
 Do not hold your breath.
 But there is an end coming for them because God is God over all.
 They will fall down, and when they fall down, they will be at the feet of Jesus.